What is Grant-in-Aid?

 Contingent upon funding by the Legislature, the Alaska State Museums will award grants to Alaska museums and museum-related agencies for projects scheduled to take place between July 1 and June 30 of the following year.
-Museums may apply for a regular grant of up to $10,000, a mini-grant of up to $2,000, or the internship program.
+Museums may apply for a Regular Grant of up to $10,000, a Mini-Grant of up to $2000, or an Internship Grant.
 You can only apply for one of these programs per year.
 Each grant has a separate application form.

-Once started, these applications must be completed.
-We strongly encourage you to download and fill out the narrative and project budget templates so you can copy and paste them into the Online application.
+You cannot return to the online application once you have started it.
+We strongly encourage you to download and fill out the appropriate template and then copy and paste your answers into the online application.

 - Eligibility requirements

 The Museum will provide official notification of the grant award by letter after July 1.
 The grant award letter may set stipulations on the content and/or cost of the project, based on the application and panel review.

 ASM provides Alaska museums or museum-support organizations with Grant-in-Aid (GIA) awards for projects that supplement or improve the services that a museum provides.
 Organizations can use grant awards for projects related to collections, exhibits, education, outreach, and organizational development.
 GIA funds can be used to purchase supplies and equipment, pay for contractual services or personnel, or other items necessary to support and improve museum services and operations.